-Eating the right foods during pregnancy can help you, Mom, in avoiding some not-so-pleasant side effects of pregnancy like toxemia, pre-eclampsia, pregnancy induced hypertension and gestational diabetes!
-It’s worth it to me just for that to eat healthy during pregnancy!
-I find it much easier to stomach certain foods (especially earlier on in pregnancy when you are adverse to many things and often nauseated) when I know I need to eat them!
-Use this handy guide to keep track of your meals throughout the week.
+Eating the right foods during pregnancy can help you, Mom, in avoiding some not-so-pleasant side effects of pregnancy like toxemia, pre-eclampsia, pregnancy-induced hypertension, and gestational diabetes!
+It's worth it to me just for that to eat healthy during pregnancy!
+I find it much easier to stomach certain foods (especially earlier on in pregnancy when you are averse to many things and often nauseated) when I know I need to eat them!

-Here are the basics of Dr. Brewer’s nutritional research as taught by The Bradley Method, as well as a few suggestions for foods to eat to satisfy each required category (only suggestions – there are many more options):
+Below are the basics of Dr. Brewer's nutritional research as taught by The Bradley Method, as well as a few suggestions for foods to eat to satisfy each required category (only suggestions - there are many more options).

 Protein: Aim for at least 80 grams of protein per day; however 100 grams is more ideal.

-Fish – Salmon, Tilapia, ets.
-(NOTE: Limit your intake of tuna due to mercury levels)
+- Fish - Salmon, Tilapia, etc. (NOTE: Limit your intake of tuna due to mercury levels)

 Dairy: Have 4 servings of dairy per day.